embergen/embergen.github.io/content/post/2025-02-12-regression-tree/index.md

 In a regression tree, the impurity is measuring by the MSE of the targets in a node - how spread out/mixed the target values are.
 The goal for each split is then to minimize this impurity.
 (A lower MSE = a more pure/homegenous node with less variance in the target values.)

 Why use a regression tree over a typical linear regression model?
-One benefit is that decision trees are more flexible - they can better capture non-linear relationships between feature and target variables.
+One benefit is that decision trees are more flexible - they can better capture non-linear relationships between continuous variables and the target.

 ![DataCamp: Linear Regression vs Decision Tree](linear_vs_dt.png)